Lindbergh kidnapping: Tracking the ransom money

 By a presidential order, all gold certificates were to be exchanged for other bills by May 1, 1933.
-A few days before the deadline, a man brought $2,980 to a Manhattan bank for exchange; it was later realized the bills were from the ransom.
+A few days before the deadline, a man brought $2,980 to a Manhattan bank for exchange; it was later discovered that the bills were from the ransom.
 He had given his name as J. J. Faulkner of 537 West 149th Street.
-No one named Faulkner lived at that address, and a Jane Faulkner who had lived there 20 years earlier denied involvement.
+No one named Faulkner lived at that address, and a Jane Faulkner who had lived there 20 years earlier, denied any involvement.